huggingface/blog/annotated-diffusion.md

     return loss
 ```

 The `denoise_model` will be our U-Net defined above.
-We'll employ a simple L1 loss between the true and the predicted noise.
+We'll employ the Huber loss between the true and the predicted noise.

 ## Define a PyTorch Dataset + DataLoader

-Here we define a regular PyTorch Dataset.
+Here we define a regular [PyTorch Dataset](https://pytorch.org/tutorials/beginner/basics/data_tutorial.html).
 The dataset simply consists of images from a real dataset, like Fashion-MNIST, CIFAR-10 or ImageNet, scaled linearly to \\([−1, 1]\\).

 Each image is resized to the same size.
 Interesting to note is that images are also randomly horizontally flipped.
 From the paper:

 > We used random horizontal flips during training for CIFAR10; we tried training both with and without flips, and found flips to improve sample quality slightly.

-Here we use the 🤗 Datasets library to easily load the Fashion MNIST dataset from the [hub](https://huggingface.co/datasets/fashion_mnist).
+Here we use the 🤗 [Datasets library](https://huggingface.co/docs/datasets/index) to easily load the Fashion MNIST dataset from the [hub](https://huggingface.co/datasets/fashion_mnist).
 This dataset consists of images which already have the same resolution, namely 28x28.

 ```python
 from datasets import load_dataset